 The biggest difference between a regular surety bail bond and a property bond is the time it takes to get everything settled.
 Surety bonds can be settled in hours, property bonds can take weeks.
 There are several reasons behind this, but the most common reason property bonds take longer are due to inspections and paperwork.

 Citation release bonds are always given at the discretion of the citing officer.
 These types of bonds are for written legal citations and nothing more.
 For a citation release, all one must do is pay the citation in full.
-Once the debt is paid, you will be free to go.
+Once paid, you will be free to go.
 These are probably the best and easiest type of bail bonds available.
 Unfortunately, only the arresting officer can issue such a bond.